A framework of partial error correction for intermediate-scale quantum computers: Results

-where $\varepsilon$ is related to the average error per Clifford $r$ by and $A, B$ are fit parameters that account for state-preparation and measurement errors.
-While Eq.~(\ref{eq:decay}) is exact in the limit of sequences of random Cliffords with gate and time-independent noise~\cite{magesan2011scalable}, we find that it approximates the results well, as shown in Fig.~\ref{fig:RB}.
-For two error-corrected qubits, we see a near absence of decay in $P(\textbf{0})$ that indicates the physical noise strength is low enough for our implementation of QEC to correct the vast majority of errors.
-This behavior contrasts with clearly visible decay for a clean qubit coupled to a noisy qubit whose decay rate is even faster than for two noisy qubits.
-As the Clifford compilation to logical Clifford group generators is the same for the clean-noisy and fully noisy settings, and $CNOT$ errors are dominant, this strongly indicates that $\widetilde{CNOT}$ has a higher error rate than a $CNOT$ on all-noisy qubits, confirming the heuristic analysis of Section~\ref{sec:noise-model}.
+Here $A, B, c$ are the fit parameters, and we compute $P(\vec{0})$ as a ratio of the accepted runs with an all-zero logical measurement outcome to all the accepted runs.
+In the case of two noisy qubits, for which no post-selection was employed, Eq.~(\ref{eq:decay}) is exact in the limit of sequences of random Cliffords with gate and time-independent noise~\cite{magesan2011scalable}.
+In this case, $c$ is related to the average error per $n$-qubit Clifford $r$ by and $A, B$ account for state-preparation and measurement errors.
+Nevertheless, the fitted formula approximates the results well in all cases, as shown in Fig.~\ref{fig:RB}.
+For plot clarity, in Fig.~\ref{fig:RB}, we only show $m\le700$ data.
+We present our complete RB data in SI Sec.~III.
+For two error-corrected qubits, we see a slow decay in $P(\textbf{0})$ that indicates the physical noise strength is low enough for our implementation of QEC to correct the vast majority of errors.
+This behavior contrasts with a much faster decay for an error-corrected qubit coupled to a noisy qubit whose decay rate is even larger than for two noisy qubits.
+As the Clifford compilation to logical Clifford basis gate set is the same for the partially error-corrected and fully noisy settings, and $CNOT$ errors are dominant, this strongly indicates that $\widetilde{CNOT}$ has a higher error rate than a $CNOT$ on all-noisy qubits, confirming the heuristic analysis of Sec. ``Noise model for clean-noisy circuits''.

-We compute the parameter $\varepsilon$ for noisy-noisy and clean-noisy couplings obtaining $r_{d} = $ 3.99 (6)$\times~10^{-4}$ and $r_{b} = $ 1.52 (3)~$\times 10^{-3}$ respectively.
-The ratio of these estimates suggests that the clean-noisy Clifford gates are $r_{b} / r_{d} = $ 3.79 (2) times more prone to error than the noisy Cliffords.
+We compute the parameter $c$ for noisy-noisy and partially error-corrected couplings obtaining $1-c_{d} = 4.3(3)\times10^{-4}$ and $1-c_{b} = 9.8 (5)\times 10^{-4}$, respectively.
+The ratio of these estimates suggests that the partially error-corrected Clifford gates are $2.3$ times more prone to error than the noisy Cliffords.